 A lot of people are mindful of what they eat and what they do on a daily basis to avoid cancer and other health conditions.
-But just as much as you’re conscious and worried of this chronic illness, you should also do as much as you can to make sure your protection dog doesn’t get it.
+But just as much as you’re conscious and worried about this chronic illness, you should also do as much as you can to make sure your protection dog doesn’t get it.
 Fortunately, as much as cancer is preventable in humans through simple yet powerful lifestyle adjustments as indicated by the reports released by the National Cancer Institute, you can prevent cancer from befalling sweet Fido or Belle or whatever your pup’s name is.

-A healthy, well-balanced diet should be the first and foremost change to make towards prevention of cancer and other diseases for protection dogs.
+A healthy, well-balanced diet should be the first and foremost change to make towards the prevention of cancer and other diseases for protection dogs.
 While avoiding the chemicals found in some dog and human food is good practice and one that can prolong your protection dog’s life, it’s simply not enough.
 Proper nutrition can give your pup the right tools to expel harmful bodily toxins as well as to destroy any newly created carcinogenic cells.

 As you peruse this article, your protection dog’s body is in an ongoing war with free radicals.
 Their immune system is hunting and destroying cancer cells.
 Arm them with enough antioxidants and proteins to combat these destructive forces and repair the damages left by these cells.